 The best container to use is an ice cube tray.
 A typical tray holds 1 oz in each well, equivalent to 2 tbsps.
 However, you only need to fill each well halfway full.

-If you only fill a half portion for each well, it yields you 1 tbsp of half and half, which is perfect for me.
+If you only fill a half portion for each well, it yields you 1 tablespoon of half and half, which is perfect for me.

 I don't know how you like your coffee but for me, putting 2 tbsps of half and half in my brew would make it too weak.
 You'll find the right level for yourself with a bit of trial and error.